rgalanakis/robgforpps/_pages/one-city.md

 ---

 {% include sectionstart.html first=1 %}
-# One City Policies

-My platform is called **One City**.
+# Policy Matters

+We must think of Portland &mdash; schools, city, and county &mdash; as **One City**.

-I believe that, to get out of the multipronged crises we are in, **we must act with urgency and creativity across our school, city, and county governments.**
+To get out of the many crises we are in,
+**we must act with urgency and creativity across our school, city, and county governments.**

 Schools play a central role in our society.
 We cannot treat them like a vacuum.